 Downtown Mural Presentation

-We are excited about this opportunity to not only focus on honoring the early suffragists, but also to set the stage for reminding everyone, especially women, to vote if they have not already done so.
+We were excited to take the opportunity to not only focus on honoring the early suffragists, but also to remind everyone, especially women, the importance of exercising their right to vote.

-The event will include a brief program segment replicating portions of the October 7, 1916 Johnson City parade supporting the passage of the 19th Amendment.
+The event included a brief program segment replicating portions of the October 7, 1916 Johnson City parade supporting the passage of the 19th Amendment.